|The New American Classic !|

 Take a look at what you can do with an American Teardrop Osprey.

 The March/April, 1939 issue of Popular Homecraft ran a story and plans for a teardrop trailer designed and built by Louis Rogers of Pasadena, California in the 1930's for his honeymoon coach.

 The 8'x4' floor plan was on tongue-and-groove flooring on a pine chassis.
 Rogers used a Chevrolet front axle with 28" wheels and 1926 Chevrolet rear fenders.
 Sides and top were enclosed with 1/8" hard pressed board sealed with varnish.

 This teardrop slept two and had the raise-up deck lid for the rear kitchenette with ice box and stove.
 A curtain-enclosed dressing room outside the starboard entry door provided privacy while dressing.

 The February, 1940 issue of Popular Mechanics ran a story and plans for a egg-shaped teardrop trailer.
 It was built on a 1924 Chevrolet Superior front axle with disk wheels from a 1930 Chevrolet.

 The floor was of tongue-and-groove oak over a spruce chassis.
 The exterior was 1/8" pressed board sealed with varnish.
 This 9'x5'9-1/2" floor plan featured a pressurized water tank with running water to a sink, a stove and ice box in the rear kitchenette.
 The cabin provided standing room beside the double bed for dressing, a small clothes closet, a chemical toilet and a single entry door on the starboard side.

-If you are a Dealer and want more info on how you can become an American Teardrop Associate contact us at
+If you would like to become an American Teardrop Associate contact us at

 Double Click Above